 Correspondence with Tchaikovsky

-13 letters from Tchaikovsky to Mariya Klimentova-Muromtseva have survived, dating from 1885 to 1893, of which those highlighted in bold are available in English translations on this website:
+13 letters from Tchaikovsky to Mariya Klimentova-Muromtseva have survived, dating from 1885 to 1893, of which those highlighted in bold have been translated into English on this website:

 - Letter 2808a – 16/28 November 1885 (?), from Moscow

 - Letter 3113a – 27 November/9 December 1886, from Moscow

 - Letter 3161 – 26 January/7 February 1887, from Moscow